daboe01/Cellfinder/README.md

 Cellfinder
 ========

-Cellfinder is a comprehensive framework for image storage, filtering and feature extraction.
-Cellfinder unifies the power of R (i.e. EBImage), ImageMagick, Postgres, Perl and custom command line tools into a graphical block oriented programming language.
-Cellfinder comes with building blocks for a tailored GUI.
+Cellfinder is a comprehensive framework for image storage, filtering, feature extraction and registration.
+Cellfinder unifies the power of R (i.e. EBImage), ImageMagick, Postgres, Perl and custom command line tools (e.g. Leptonica) into a graphical block oriented programming language.
+Cellfinder comes with all building blocks for powerful graphical ready-to-go appliances that run in any web browser.
 Cellfinder has already been used to buid cell counting applications in the laboratory setting, clinical image planimetry, clinical flicker comparisons and video stabilisation.

 Features in detail:
  * Desktop-quality UI (e.g. keyboard navigation, unlimited undo / redo)